Jeon Do-yeon

+Jeon Do-yeon (Korean: 전도연; born February 11, 1973) is a South Korean actress.
+She made her film debut with The Contact (1997), a melodrama that established her as a leading actress.
+She continued to gain acclaim with A Promise (1998), a romantic tragedy, and The Harmonium in My Memory (1999).

+Her career reached new heights with You Are My Sunshine (2005).
+However, it was her role in Secret Sunshine (2007), directed by Lee Chang-dong, that cemented her status as one of South Korea's finest actresses.
+Her portrayal of a grieving mother navigating faith and despair won her Best Actress at the 60th Cannes Film Festival, making her the first Korean actor to receive such recognition.

+Jeon continued to challenge herself with daring roles, such as the remake of The Housemaid (2010), Way Back Home (2013), noir romance The Shameless (2015), and Birthday (2019).
+Jeon is considered a role model for many young actresses in South Korea.

 Early life

-Jeon Do-yeon was born on February 11, 1973.
+Jeon Do-yeon was born on February 11, 1973, in Namgajwa-dong, Seodaemun District, Seoul, South Korea.
 She has two older brothers and is the youngest in her family.
 Born and raised in Seoul, she graduated from Bukgajwa Elementary School, Yeonhee Girls Middle School, Changduk Girls High School and Department of Broadcasting at Seoul Institute of the Arts.

 Career

 1990–1997: Beginnings and breakthrough

 In 1990, Jeon made her debut in the entertainment industry as an advertisement model for Johnson & Johnson.
 She made her acting debut in television series Our Heaven in 1992.
 She then continued to play supporting roles in Scent of Love (1994) and General Hospital (1994) and Love is Blue (1995), but struggled to receive any significant attention.
 In 1995, she gained some recognition after playing the heroine's younger sister in KBS2's hit drama Our Sunny Days of Youth, which recorded its highest viewership rating of 62.7 percent.
 The drama's director, Jeon San PD, made a remark stating that Jeon Do-yeon is a "tough and ambitious newcomer".
 The following years, she played major roles in multiple dramas such as Project, Way Station and Until We Can Love in 1996, and Star in My Heart in 1997.
 Jeon spent five years starring in television dramas before achieving instant star status with her feature film debut acting alongside Han Suk-kyu in 1997 film The Contact, which became the second-highest grossing Korean film of that year.
 She won numerous awards through the work, including Best New Actress at the 35th Grand Bell Awards and 18th Blue Dragon Film Awards.